ArihantGarg/Chess-C---/README.md

 2. Open a terminal or command prompt in the repository directory.
 3. Compile the C++ source code using your preferred C++ compiler (e.g., g++).

+## Requirements

+- C++ Compiler (e.g., g++)
+- Unicode support for proper display of chess pieces

+## Future Improvements

+- Implement more advanced chess features, such as chess notation (PGN) parsing and saving games.
+- Add an AI engine for single-player mode against the computer.
+- Enhance the user interface with a graphical chessboard.